SirVeggie/sd-browser/README.md

 `ALL`: Condition matches whole prompt (and folder name) instead of only the positive
 Example: `red hair AND NOT ALL girl|boy` (girl or boy not mentioned in any part of the prompt)

+## Image Management (new)
+Able to select and delete multiple images

 ## Live
 Opens a fullscreen image to always show the latest image.
 (The browser polls for new images every 5 seconds)
 Works as a bigger preview view when used alongside the webui.